smattes/concept-docs/docs/variables.md

 ## Variables
-This will go over the variables
+Documentation on the usage of template variables is **Coming Soon!!**